thingsboard/thingsboard.github.io/docs/samples/raspberry/gpio-android-things.md

  - [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) - we will use Raspberry Pi 3 Model B but you can use any other model.

- - 11 Leds with corresponding resistors
+ - 11 LEDs with corresponding resistors

  - 13 female-to-male jumper wires

 ## Wiring schema

- Since our application will allow to control state of all available GPIO pins, we recommend to attach some LEDs to those pins for visibility.
+ Since our application will allow us to control the state of all available GPIO pins, we recommend attaching some LEDs to those pins for visibility.
  You can use this [basic instruction](https://www.raspberrypi.org/documentation/usage/gpio/) or [another one](https://projects.drogon.net/raspberry-pi/gpio-examples/tux-crossing/gpio-examples-1-a-single-led/) to wire some LEDs.
  Below is sample wiring schema used in this tutorial.